builtbyka/adapt-scenario-branching/README.md

-# extended from the work of completed here https://github.com/commelius/adapt-simple-branching
+# extended of previous work
-Extended functionality to include more than two options
+https://github.com/commelius/adapt-simple-branching Extended functionality of linked extension - to include more than two options.
+Work in progress.

 # adapt-scenario-branching
 An Adapt framework extension to add scenario branching functionality.
 Based on the results of the question the scenario-branching block can display/hide it's components.